mrkkrp/markkarpov.com/post/working-with-text-without-pain.md

 key chords and prefer sequences of keys.
 This follows from the simple fact that typing several keys in sequence is easier (and safer in long term) than holding several keys.
-Many Emacs users suffer RSI because default Emacs shortcuts are brain-damaged.
+Many Emacs users suffer RSI because default Emacs shortcuts are quite brain-damaged in this regard.

-I have personally replaced most shortcuts in Emacs with key sequences starting with an “introducing key”.
+I have replaced most shortcuts in Emacs with key sequences starting with an “introducing key”.
 We can choose a single key, whose seul rôle will be starting key sequences.
 How long should every such a key sequence be?
 Of course, we want it to be as short as possible, but we cannot use only one key after the introducing key, because the total number of combinations won't be satisfactory.
-But we can use two keys after the introducing key (<kbd>Page Down</kbd> in my case, see the picture my keyboard above), then we get 26 × 26 = 676 combinations!
+But we can use two keys after the introducing key (<kbd>Page Down</kbd> in my case), then we get 26 × 26 = 676 combinations!
 (In practice, we get even more because of punctuation and numbers.)
 Not bad at all.
 There are enough combinations for us to prefer those that have some mnemonic value.
 For example, when I need to invoke `grep` from Emacs I just type <kbd>Page Down</kbd> <kbd>g</kbd> <kbd>r</kbd>.

 ## Sticky keys